Skip to content

 – Travelers have a decent propensity for failing to spend any cash by any stretch of the imagination.
 They will stay at a shoddy as-all-damnation explorers inn, free breakfast being an enormous offering point.
 They eat regularly one dinner brunch+dinner.

-– They have a tendency to be separated from everyone else. travelers live single, migrant lives outside the explorers lodge
+– They tend to be separated from everyone else. travelers live single, migrant lives outside the explorer’s lodge

-They often also have no comprehension of the local tongue, but they will damn-well try.
-The use of phrases such as ‘chicken please’, ‘I want lighter’ and ‘thank you’.
+– They often also have no comprehension of the local tongue, but they will try.
+The use of phrases such as ‘chicken please’, ‘I want lighter’, and ‘thank you’.

 They often get it right since we think travel is to search for adventure, a traveler wants to be PART of the country he/she is visiting.
 You gain a special understanding and the most enjoyable experience from diving head first into a foreign country.
 One needs to consider what they want to accomplish, and what type of adventurer they want to be.

-We recommend being a little bit of both worlds, and by doing this you really bring a piece of the place with you will feel richer and more fulfilled.
-You will be able to authentically describe the country, its people, its food and its landscapes with far more intricacy and passion.
+We recommend being a combination of all three worlds, and by doing this you bring a piece of the place with you and will feel richer and more fulfilled.
+You will be able to authentically describe the country, its people, its food, and its landscapes with far more intricacy and passion.
 To be a tourist is to go on holiday, to be a traveler is to go on a journey, and to be an adventurer is to experience life in all aspects of the trip within the financial means you have to offer.

 Happy Travels,